Spanish literature: Writing in the democracy (1975–1999)

-The big money available through novel publishing manifest itself in the 1990s in the explosion of literary prizes, awarded in Spain, unlike the UK's Man Booker or the U.S.´s Pulitzer, to unpublished works.
+The big money available through novel publishing manifested itself in the 1990s in the explosion of literary prizes, awarded in Spain, unlike the UK's Man Booker or the U.S.'s Pulitzer, to unpublished works.
 Literary prizes became little more than publicity opportunities.
 The long-standing Planeta and Nadal prizes, already media events, grew in importance and remuneration.
 They were joined during the decade by the Primavera, Alfaguara, and Lara Prizes, the return of the Café Gijón and the Biblioteca Breve prizes.
 Most carried large sums for the winners and guaranteed—often obligated—long international book tours.

-Into this economically charged mix stepped two new phenomena, the literary superstar and the literary celebrity.
+Into this economically-charged mix stepped two new phenomena, the literary superstar and the literary celebrity.
 The former is almost entirely embodied by journalist turned novelist Arturo Pérez-Reverte who has managed to merit a certain critical acclaim while topping the sales charts with nearly every novel he writes.
 Many of his novels have been converted into popular films.
 A lesser figure as far as novel sales, but still important to the overall industry is the literary celebrity.
 These celebrities range from politically powerful figures like Antonio Muñoz Molina and Jon Juaristi to brief media flashes like Ray Loriga, José Ángel Mañas, and Lucía Etxebarría.
 The latter three were the most representative members of the last of the twentieth century's supposed literary “generations."
 The “Generación X," as critics dubbed them, brought black humor to a certain kind of post-political social realism focused principally on sex, drugs, rock-n-roll and the mental illness that accompanies it.
 These writers proved an excellent marketing phenomenon.
 That their works will endure is doubtful.

-New novelists whose work is more likely to endure that began publishing in this period include Rafael Chirbes, Belén Gopegui, David Trueba, the Basques writers Bernardo Atxaga and Álvaro Bermejo, the Galician's Manuel Rivas and Suso de Toro among others.
+New novelists whose work is more likely to endure that began publishing in this period include Rafael Chirbes, Belén Gopegui, David Trueba, the Basque writers Bernardo Atxaga and Álvaro Bermejo, and the Galician's Manuel Rivas and Suso de Toro among others.
 In the final decade of the 1990s, then, arguably five generations of writers—from Cela, to Sánchez Ferlosio, to Mendoza, to Muñoz Molina, to the Generation X authors—were sharing the expanding literary space of Spanish narrative.
-Notwithstanding the plethora of prize money that threatened to drown out quality with media-generated noise, the Spanish literary field at the end of the twentieth century was as promising as it had been since the 1920s.
+Notwithstanding the abundance of prize money that threatened to drown out quality with media-generated noise, the Spanish literary field at the end of the twentieth century was as promising as it had not been since the 1920s.